Knotweed season has passed, but here’s a great way to use the sweetened puree of the shoots I mentioned a while ago.

 Knotweed Custard Tart, With Goat Cheese Mousse

-For the sweet tart crust (this makes enough for 6-8 small tarts)
+Sweet tart crust makes enough for 6-8 small tarts

 - 2 1/3 cups cake or pastry flour